|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 The CR System accepts check input directly from the online Payroll System (optional) or the online Accounts Payable System (optional) when payroll checks or vendor checks are printed by those systems to avoid manual data entry using procedure CR01.

-This bank reconciliation software accepts a batch import csv file containing issued (unpaid) checks or cleared (paid) checks created by an external banking application.
-Procedure CR09 is used to reformat a comma separated file into the Check Record format and write them to an import Transfer File for subsequent use by procedure CR08 to load these Check Records into the online CR System.
+This bank reconciliation software accepts a batch import file (csv format) containing issued (unpaid) checks or cleared (paid) checks created by an external banking application.
+Procedure CR09 is used to reformat a comma separated file (csv) into the Check Record format and write them to an import Transfer File for subsequent use by procedure CR08 to load these Check Records into the online CR System.

 The CRS software supports dynamic linking to data entry procedures (such as CR05 to CR01) with a single keystroke (function key F7) or double-click of the left mouse button.

-Procedure DB18 in the Database Control System is used to: (1) export check number data from the online Master File to a text file (csv format) for subsequent input to an external computer application and (2) import a csv file of check records to the import Transfer File (fixed length records) for subsequent editing and processing by procedure CR08.
-Procedure DB18 offers more options than procedure CR09.
+Procedure DB18 in the Database Control System is used to: (1) export check number data from the online Master File to a text file (csv format) for subsequent input to an external computer application and (2) import a Text File of check records in csv format to the import Transfer File (fixed length records) for subsequent editing and processing by procedure CR08.
+Procedure DB18 offers more processing options than procedure CR09.

-The Check Reconciliation System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and now Windows 10.
+The Check Reconciliation System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and Windows 7 and now Windows 10.
 The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
-Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the desktop or laptop client computer or the file server.
+Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the CRS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-This Check Reconciliation software has been ported to the HP-3000 COBOL environment.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the CR menu.
-The newest release of the check reconciliation software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
+This Check Reconciliation software has been ported to the HP-3000 computer.
+In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for greater usefulness and allows real-time dashboards to be displayed under the check reconciliation menu.
+The 2018 version of the check reconciliation software supports 32-bit code (.dll) or 16-bit code (.exe) depending on the OPR-SYS-PARM setting ("WIN" or "DOS") in the DBSPGM file.
 Additional screen color codes are available with the 32-bit code.

-The CR System software cost is identified in the Software Price Sheet and includes: (1) CRS executable programs for Windows XP or Windows 10, (2) CRS Procedure Manual and (3) online Help File.
-The technical CRS Systems Manual and cobol source programs can be purchased separately.
+The CR System software cost is identified in the Software Price Sheet and includes: (1) CRS executable programs for any version of MS Windows, (2) CRS Procedure Manual and (3) online Help File.
+The technical CRS Systems Manual and source programs written in the ANSI COBOL language can be purchased separately.

-To request sample management reports and screen formats, General Information Manual or a free working demo for Windows 10 on a CD-ROM disc of this CR System, e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample management reports and screen formats, General Information Manual or a free working demo of this CR System on a CD-ROM disc (or USB flash drive) for any version of MS Windows, e-mail Bill Legler in the San Francisco Bay Area, California.

 Legler Systems Company, developer of the online Check Reconciliation software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site CRS software support in Alameda County (major cities are Oakland and Berkeley), Contra Costa County (major cities are Concord, Walnut Creek and Orinda) and other counties in California (CA).
 E-mail support is always available regarding any CRS software questions or concerns.